DEC. 14 UPDATE:

 It is vile to defend terrorism.
 But Kingsley’s characterization, and the single example he cites, fall far short of conveying the extent of Alareer’s unhinged attacks.
 And at any rate, the reporter’s admission is immediately followed by an exculpatory but: “But in the lecture theater, Mr. Alareer has a milder academic approach.”

 The exculpation is the point.
-In other words, the reference to “furious” posts on social media serves as little more than a flourish to add color to an otherwise hagiographic story.
+The reference to “furious” posts on social media serves as little more than a flourish adding color to an otherwise hagiographic story.
 Which raises the question: Why?
 Why does the newspaper offer its platform to profile, laud, and rehabilitate a hatemonger whose main hobbies are poetry and slurring the mainstream Jewish community?